NicolasCorrea11/MusiTaste/README.md

 # MusiTaste

 MusiTaste is a web application that allows you to discover new music based on your current preferences.
-Simply enter the name of an artist or band, and the app will reveal your listener profile and suggest similar artists you might like.
+Simply enter the name of a song, add it to your favorites, and the application will identify your listener profile and suggest similar artists you might like.

 ### Features